greenopm/Command_Line_Spec/README.txt

-# Terminal_Spec
+# Command_Line_Spec
-Terminal tools for vibrational spectroscopy analysis
+Bash shortcuts for vibrational spectroscopy analysis in the command line

 Aim: